th507/koa-adapter/README.md

 ```

 # Example
-You could choose one of the two method.
+You could choose one of the two methods.

 #### Adapt individual middleware
 ```js